Statement of Philosophy

 Who is my student's counselor?

-Ms. Tarr is the 7th-grade counselor, and Mrs. Clark is our 8th-grade counselor.
+Ms. Johnson is the 7th-grade counselor, and Ms. Forster is our 8th-grade counselor.

 What do students have to do to see their counselor?

 Students need only obtain a pass from one of their teachers in order to see the counselor.
-Once in the office, they sign-in at Mrs. Walker's desk.
+Once in the office, they sign-in at Ms. Strahl's desk.
 If the counselor is unavailable at that time, the student will be called down later.
 Students may drop in before or after school without a pass.

 What are some of the reasons a student comes to see the counselor?

-Students may see the counselor for academic reasons, (problem with their schedule, difficulty in a class, a problem with a teacher), personal reasons, (conflict with another student, a problem between friends, stress, family problems), in short, anything that might interfere with a student doing his or her job at school is a reason to come to the Guidance Department.
+Students may see the counselor for academic reasons, (problem with their schedule, difficulty in a class, a problem with a teacher), personal reasons, (conflict with another student, a problem between friends, stress, family problems), in short, anything that might interfere with a student doing his or her job at school is a reason to come to the Counseling Office.

 What other services are offered?

-The Guidance Department provides student support groups on various topics that students may sign up for on a voluntary basis.
+The Counseling Office provides student support groups on various topics that students may sign up for on a voluntary basis.
 Topics include, but are not limited to, academic problems, divorce and separation, grief and loss, anger management, and others as needed.
-In addition, the counselors from time to time present lessons in various classes that address some of the skills that students need to be successful.
+In addition, the counselors from time-to-time present lessons in various classes that address some of the skills that students need to be successful.
 The counselors will make referrals to outside agencies for on-going counseling or other services as may be necessary and appropriate.